Estimating Dyadic Treatment Effects with Unknown Confounders: Setup

-As just mentioned, Assumption \ref{as:treatmentmat} is equivalent to the exchangeability of $A$.
-Note that an obvious sufficient condition for exchangeability is the IID-ness of $\{A_{ij}\}$, which is commonly assumed in the network formation literature.
-Below, we provide three examples of treatment models that can be analyzed in our framework.
+While the IID-ness of $A_{ij}$ is an obvious sufficient condition for Assumption \ref{as:treatmentmat}, the assumption accommodates a more flexible class of network formation models.
+This point is demonstrated by the following examples, in which such models arise naturally in empirical settings such as international trade, corporate governance, and R\&D collaboration; see \citet{graham2020network} for an overview.

-\begin{example}[Degree-heterogeneity models] As a typical example, suppose that the conditional link probability of each dyad is given by $P_{ij} = F(\pi(X_i, X_j) + \beta_i + \beta_j)$, where $F$ is a link function, $\pi$ is a symmetric function, $X_i$ is a vector of unit-level covariates, and $\beta_i$ represents individual degree heterogeneity.
-The same model is considered in \cite{graham2017econometric}, and this can be viewed as an extension of the so-called \textit{$\beta$-model} with covariates.
-If $\{(X_i, \beta_i)\}$ are IID, irrespective of their dimensionality nor observability of $X_i$ and $\beta_i$, the resulting network is exchangeable. \end{example}
+\begin{example}[Degree-heterogeneity models] Suppose that the conditional link probability of each dyad is given by $P_{ij} = F(\pi(X_i, X_j) + \beta_i + \beta_j)$, where $F$ is a link function, $\pi$ is a symmetric function, $X_i$ is a vector of unit-level covariates, and $\beta_i$ represents a random degree heterogeneity effect.
+A similar model is considered in \cite{graham2017econometric}.
+If $\{(X_i, \beta_i)\}$ are IID, irrespective of the dimensionality or observability of $X_i$ and $\beta_i$, the resulting network is exchangeable. \end{example}

 \begin{example}[Stochastic block models with random membership] Suppose that the population of units can be classified into $m$ groups, and that the link probability between $i$ and $j$ is given as $P_{ij} = \sum_{1 \le a, b \le m} z_{i,a} z_{j, b} p_{ab}$, where $p_{ab} \in (0,1)$ for all $1 \le a,b \le m$ such that $p_{ab} = p_{ba}$, and $z_{i,a} \ge 0$ is the membership variable satisfying $\sum_{a = 1}^m z_{i,a} = 1$ for all $i \in [n]$.
-This type of model is often referred to as the \textit{stochastic block model}.
-Here, assume that the membership variable is random and IID distributed (possibly a function of IID covariates).
+This model can be viewed as a mixed-membership \textit{stochastic block model}.
+Here, assume that the membership variable is random and IID.
 This type of model has been studied widely in the literature (e.g., \citealp{airoldi2008mixed, white2016mixed}).
 Clearly, the resulting network is exchangeable. \end{example}